kyegomez/RT-2/README.md

 - **Maximized Outcome**: Leveraging web-scale datasets and firsthand robotic data, RT-2 provides exceptional performance in understanding and translating visual and semantic cues into robotic control actions.
 - **High Perceived Likelihood of Success**: RT-2's architecture is based on well-established models, offering a high chance of success in diverse applications.
 - **Minimized Time to Success**: With clear installation instructions and well-documented examples, you can integrate RT-2 into your systems quickly.
-- **Minimal Effort & Sacrifice**: RT-2 simplifies the complexities of multi-domain understanding, reducing the burden on your data processing and action prediction pipeline.
+- **Minimal Effort & Sacrifice**: RT-2 simplifies the complexities of multi-domaster understanding, reducing the burden on your data processing and action prediction pipeline.

 ## Installation